pitfail/pitfail-reports/report3/func_reqs.rst

         stock they have).

 Participating Actors:
-        *Stock information provider*, *Database*
+        *Stock Information Provider*, *Database*

 Preconditions:
-        None, note that authentication & account creation are handled within this use case.
+        - User is authenticated.

 Postconditions:
-        None, this is a stateless action.
-Information is displayed to the user but no internal actions are taken.
+        Information is displayed to the user, but no internal actions are taken.
+Nothing about the users portfolio will be modified by this action.

 Flow of Events for Main Success Scenario:
         1. → *Player* requests a view of their *portfolio*.
-        2. ← *System* checks for authentication and when it does not exist (a) runs the authentication (UC-18).
-Checks for a associated *user* in the system and when there is none runs (b) user creation (UC-19).
-        3. ← *System* requests the information about the user's portfolio for this particular league from the *Database*.
+        3. → *System* requests the information about the user's portfolio for this particular league from the *Database*.
-        4. → *Database* returns the information regarding the portfolio.
+        4. ← *Database* returns the information regarding the portfolio.
-        5. ← *System* forms a query regarding all the currently held securities within the portfolio and dispatches it to the *stock info provider*.
+        5. → *System* forms a query regarding all the currently held securities within the portfolio and dispatches it to the *Stock Information Provider*.
-        6. → *Stock info provider* returns the requested data.
+        6. ← *Stock Information Provider* returns the requested data.
-        7. ← *System* forms a web view of the portfolio information and returns it to the *web player*
+        7. ← *System* forms a view of the portfolio information and returns it to the *Player*

-Additional Notes:
-        When this use case is running the other contained use cases (UC-18 and UC-19), each of these perform their own sequence of interactions with the user.
-In the case of a failure in one of the included use cases, the users remains in the control of that included use case until the failure is resolved or another use case is initiated.

 UC-4: View League Statistics .............................